-In this modern-day Philippines, the Filipino people is so diverse in terms of origin and culture.
+In this modern-day Philippines, the Filipino people are so diverse in terms of origin and culture.
 There are actually more than 185 ethnolinguistic groups in the Philippines, each with its own language, identity, and history.
 Our history is so vast that they interwind with each other and span over centuries.
 However, perhaps one of the oldest groups of people who lived in the country and still is right now are the Lumads.

 The term “lumad” means “native” in Cebuano, and true to its name the Lumads refer to the natives of Mindanao.
 They are the natives who have not been converted to the religions which came here such as Christianity and Islam.
 There are a lot of lumad tribes and the exact number of how many there are is a bit foggy.
 Some sources say there are 13 major tribes while others state that there are 18.
 Let us understand them better so that we can appreciate their rich culture and history.